Juhani

 to company-dedicated advanced and tailored solutions.
 General type

-of standards or certificates based quality assurance was not adequate.
+of standards or certificates based QA were not adequate.

 - National authorities: They were responsible about the minimum